vk-cs/docs-public/docs/en/data-platform/kafka/instructions/create/create.md

          1. Select the required [SDN](/en/networks/vnet/concepts/architecture#sdns_used): **Neutron** or **Sprut**.
          1. Enter the subnet address, for example, `10.0.1.0/24`.

-   1. Select [availability zone](/en/intro/start/concepts/architecture#architecture-az) where the Cloud Containers cluster node will be located.
+   1. Select [availability zone](/en/intro/start/concepts/architecture#architecture-az) where the cluster node will be located.
    1. Click the **Next step** button.

 1. At the **Credentials** step: